gkapfham/www.gregorykapfhammer-old.com/research.md

 _popovers/paper_reference.html cite="Walsh2017a" trailing="." %} The automated
 approach introduced in {% include_cached _popovers/paper_reference.html
 cite="Althomali2019" %} can visually confirm and classify the reported responsive layout failures in a web page.
-Finally, the technique described in {% include_cached _popovers/paper_reference.html cite="Walsh2020" %} can automatically identify potential regressions from the correct layout of a mobile-ready web page.
+Moreover, the technique described in
+{% include_cached _popovers/paper_reference.html cite="Walsh2020" %} can
+automatically identify potential regressions from the correct layout of a mobile-ready web page.
+Finally, recent work described in {% include_cached _popovers/paper_reference.html cite="Althomali2022" %} introduces an automated technique for repairing a layout fault in a responsive web page.

 </li>